EdoardoBettazzi/fMRI-signal-extraction/README.md

 ```### HEADER ### ATLAS:               ```
 ```### HEADER ### Regions of interest: ```
 ```### HEADER ### Reduction strategy:  ```

+## Compatibility and Testing

+This tool has been tested and verified to work on the following environment:

+- **Operating System**: Debian (Linux)

+### Note:
+While the tool is expected to work on other Unix-like systems (e.g., Ubuntu, Fedora), it has not been explicitly tested on these platforms.
+Testing on macOS and Windows is planned for future releases.

+If you encounter any issues on other platforms, please report them in the Issues section.

 ## Contributing